fharenheit/sencha-odata/README.md

 [OData Demo Application](http://se.sencha.com/examples/sencha-odata)

-If you want to run it locally, please install Sencha Ext JS library (v6 is required).
+If you want to run it locally, please install Sencha Ext JS library.
+This workspace needs a copy of Ext JS 6.0.1 extracted into its "ext" directory.

     $ cd sencha-odata
-    $ sencha app upgrade {path/to/Ext-JS-SDK}
+    $ sencha ../{path/to/Ext-JS} .

-Then, build the demo application.
+Then, run the demo application.

     $ cd example
-    $ sencha app build development
+    $ sencha app watch

+Open `http://localhost:1841/example/` with your web browser.

 ## Installation